Have you ever thought about letting your users re-design your website to improve your conversion rate?

 Nobody knows more about what your users want, better than your users themselves.
 So, ask them.

 A website optimisation strategy consists of understanding your customer’s behaviour and profile to able to provide them a better user experience.
 So, by asking them what they like, dislike, need and want to get from your website, you will have a much better idea of how to provide them with a better user experience.

-There are various ways of achieving this and two of these are by providing a feedback system using surveys and polls.
+There are various ways of achieving this; two of these are by providing a feedback system using surveys and polls.

-Using an online survey tool allows you to collect qualitative feedback from your visitors and customers once they have completed the intended action.
+Using an online survey tool allows you to collect qualitative feedback directly from your site visitors once they have completed an intended action on your site.

 - Measure customer satisfaction

 You can discover the above by positioning surveys on different pages, to fire after specific actions.
 For a sitewide survey to discover user’s satisfaction and pain points, you may choose to fire this after a user has been on any page for a certain length of time.
 An exit-intent survey may fire when a user is about to abandon the site to ask their reasons for leaving without purchase and give the user the opportunity to provide feedback for improvements that would have made them convert rather than abandon.

 After gaining the feedback from surveys, this can then be analysed and incorporated into an optimisation plan.